Funding for graduate students

 To be eligible for an AHRC award, you must submit your graduate application by 6 January 2016.
 Make sure you tick the AHRC box in Section B of the GRADSAF form.

 You must also complete a separate AHRC application form, which is available from the website below, and upload it to your self-service account by 6 January 2016.
 On this form you will need to write a 500-word research proposal.
 This is not the same as the proposal that you include in your graduate application: see the website below for an explanation of what to include in the proposal.

-You must submit your graduate application by 9 January 2015 to be considered for one of these awards.
+You must submit your graduate application by 6 January 2016 to be considered for these awards.
 There is no additional application form.

 The Gates Cambridge Trust and the Cambridge Commonwealth, European and International Trust offer scholarships and part-cost bursaries to students from overseas and the European Union (excluding the UK) for MPhil and PhD study.